Value proposition: what it is, how to write one, and examples

 How to use your value proposition

-Once you've written your value proposition, put it to work across your business.
+Once you have written and tested your value proposition, put it to work across your business.
 Share it with customers and train your team to communicate it consistently.

 Where to display your value proposition: